East Renfrewshire: Economy

 East Renfrewshire is home to many small to medium businesses.
 The interests of these businesses are looked after by the East Renfrewshire Chamber of Commerce.

 The local newspapers are the Barrhead News, covering the local authority with emphasis on the western half of the area, which primarily includes the town of Barrhead and the villages of Neilston and Uplawmoor, and the Glasgow South and Eastwood Extra, which is delivered free to homes and businesses, which has its emphasis on the eastern half of the local authority, but also covers news across the western half as well as the south of Glasgow.

+Accidents and disasters

+In 1971, the Clarkston explosion, a gas leak explosion, occurred in a row of shops on the main street of Clarkston causing the death of 22.
+A memorial plaque is placed near the site of the explosion.

 Governance

 Political control

 The council has been under no overall control from its creation in 1996.
 Following the 2022 election a minority administration of Labour plus one of the independent councillors formed to run the council.

 The first election to East Renfrewshire Council was held in 1995, initially operating as a shadow authority alongside the outgoing authorities until the new system came into force on 1 April 1996.
 Political control of the council since 1996 has been as follows: